saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 </pre>

 Here we see the compiler complain about the fact that `person` is not found in the scope of `main`.
 This is because the value was moved into the `move_semantics` function.
 And when that function completed, it was destroyed.

+### Wrapping up

+As I learn more about Rust, I will dive into more complicated features of the language.
+My goal is to learn it proper and cover the foundations first.
+This first post on Rust covered coverd the scalar types and some other basics, like defining variables.
+For more on scalars and the other primitive types, you can check the docs.
+[Rust primitives](https://doc.rust-lang.org/std/index.html#primitives) offers pretty comprehensive examples and explanations.